Las Trampas Ridge: Ecology

-Las Trampas Ridge and its surroundings represent one of the last large areas of undeveloped land left in the East Bay, and for this reason it is an exceedingly important and sensitive habitat.
+Las Trampas Ridge and its surroundings represent one of the last large areas of undeveloped land left in the East Bay.

 Multiple creeks like Las Trampas Creek, Bollinger Creek, Tice Creek and Grizzly Creek, among numerous smaller intermittent streams, have their sources on Las Trampas Ridge.
 The streams originating on Las Trampas Ridge all flow to the Walnut Creek watershed, which drains a significant portion of the San Ramon Valley and the northern East Bay to its outlet at Suisun Bay.